rick-roche/rickroche.com/content/posts/0002-azure-pipelines-dependabot/index.md

               setAutoComplete: true # Saves us one click, once our PR policies pass, the update will merge
 ```

 Have a look at all the [Task Parameters](https://github.com/tinglesoftware/dependabot-azure-devops/blob/main/src/extension/README.md#task-parameters) that the extension supports to fine tune your implementation.
+The above checks for `nuget` dependencies on the `main` branch, limits the number of PR's raise to be 10 and sets the PR to autocomplete (letting our branch policies and PR validation pipelines perform all their checks).

 ### Work Item Linking